camarman/GTRPy/README.md

     git clone https://github.com/seVenVo1d/GTRPy.git

+to your favourite directory

 ## Requirements

-Install the `python` requirements by running
+Install the `python3` requirements by running

     python3 -m pip install numpy Pillow pysimplegui sympy

 Additionally, you will also need `tkinter` and `LaTeX` support to run the GTRPy.
-These can be easily installed by running:
+These can be installed by running:

 in Fedora